NREL/rdtools/docs/sphinx/source/index.rst

 The combined estimation of degradation and soiling (CODS) method (Skomedal 2020) is also available in RdTools.
 CODS self-consistently extracts degradation, soiling, and seasonality of the daily-aggregated normalized performance signal.
 It is particularly useful when soiling trends are biasing degradation results.
-It's use is shown in both the TrendAnalysis example notebook as well as the funtional API example notebook for degradation and soiling.
+Its use is shown in both the TrendAnalysis example notebook as well as the functional API example notebook for degradation and soiling.

 TrendAnalysis
 ^^^^^^^^^^^^^